fastjengine/fastjengine.github.io/wiki/tutorials/fastj-configuration.md

 :::

 We can configure the window resolution and internal (game) resolution using `FastJEngine.configureWindowResolution` and `FastJEngine.configureViewerResolution`, respectively.
 With the information provided above, they should be pretty straightforward.
+We'll set the initial window resolution to 640\*480, and the internal (game) resolution to 1600\*900.

 Just, remember to apply your configurations after initializing the game engine please.
 (And of course, configure the engine before running the engine!)

 In order to use `Point`, you'll need a new import:
-- `tech.fastj.math.Point` -- the import for the `Point` class
+- `tech.fastj.math.Point` -- the import for the `Point` class.

 In context, here's how it would look: